vaibkamble/wallaroo/book/running-wallaroo/running-wallaroo.md

 If your application uses a TCP source, then you must specify a TCP input address via `--in`.
 Likewise, if your application uses a TCP sink, then you must specify a TCP output address via `--out`.
 In what follows, we'll be using the Celsius Converter example app which uses a TCP source and sink (there are versions of this app written in [Go](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/examples/go/celsius) and [Python](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/examples/python/celsius)).

 If you are using the Go or Pony APIs, then you will run a binary called `celsius` in order to run the Celsius Converter app.
 If you are using the Python API, then you will run [Machida](book/python/intro.md), passing in the application name via `--application-module`.
-And since Machida is single-threaded, you must pass in `--ponythreads 1` (otherwise Machida will exit early).
+And since Machida is single-threaded, you must pass in `--ponythreads 1` (otherwise Machida will refuse to start).

 Putting this all together, to run the Celsius Converter app, you would run the following command: